eyelove/drill-custom-function/README.md

-# Sha1 Function for Apache Drill
+# Custom Function for Apache Drill

 This project contains a simple example for a custom function for Apache Drill.